Number of Patients Treated

 Dr. Scott Needle

-Dr. Scott Needle is a practicing community pediatrician and is our new Chief Medical Officer.
+Dr. Scott Needle is a practicing community pediatrician and is our Chief Medical Officer.
 Before arriving at Elica he was the Medical Director for Patient Safety and Quality of Care at a Federally Qualified Health Center in Naples, Florida.

 Dr. Needle has extensive experience in healthcare, medical research and education, but it is his sincere dedication to ensure quality healthcare is accessible to all people that makes him a stand-out in his profession.